2024-2025 Academic Year Special Interest Housing Process

 - Contact: Aaron Parayno

-Mission: The Hive is a focal point for the environmental community on the Tufts Campus.
+The HIVE - Mission: The Hive is a focal point for the environmental community on the Tufts Campus.
 By bringing eco-friendly students together, we promote the spread of knowledge and passion for sustainable living.
 The house provides a living space for students interested in the environment and sustainability.
 Additionally, the house hosts events geared towards educating people about the environment and sustainability as well.
 The Hive strives to be a model for sustainable living on campus.
 We hope that the Hive will become more sustainable with each new group of students that live here as they build upon the sustainable living practices of previous students.

 - Contact: Ann Ward